erizosamurai/erizosamurai/README.md

 # 👋 Hey there, I'm Adhit

-I'm currently diving into the world of **functional programming**, learning languages like Go, Rust, and Haskell.
-I'm also exploring **Artificial Intelligence** and **Machine Learning**, with a growing interest in reading and understanding **research papers**.
+I'm currently diving into the world of functional programming, learning languages like Go, Rust, and Haskell.
+I'm also exploring Artificial Intelligence and Machine Learning, with a growing interest in reading and understanding research papers.
+Alongside this, I'm learning GPU programming to leverage high-performance computing for advanced AI workloads.

-I'm passionate about **open source**—I love learning from the community and look forward to actively contributing to meaningful projects.
+I'm passionate about open source—I love learning from the community and look forward to actively contributing to meaningful projects.

 ---